Our use of cookies

 This is because:

-• Your councillor may be aware of similar requests and can help coordinate applications
+• The local ward councillor and the relevant city, town or parish council may be aware of similar requests and can help coordinate applications

 Find your local councillor